 business owner.
 Foster mom.
 Renter.
 Nonprofit founder.
 Decades in the district.

-Running to represent the neighborhoods of Council District 13: build housing that serves our communities, give small businesses the support they need, and clean up our streets so they’re safe and walkable again.
+Running to represent the neighborhoods of Council District 13: build housing that serves our neighborhoods; support and develop more small business; and clean up our streets so they’re shady, safe and walkable again.

 MEET DYLAN